-Our solicitors understand what you are going through, including the challenges and emotions involved.
+Our family law solicitors in Nottingham understand what you are going through, including the challenges and emotions involved.
 They also understand how to overcome those hurdles and guide you through the entire process with the best possible legal counsel, and by connecting you to our extensive network of support professionals and resources – helping you to move on and rebuild.

 Divorce in or out of court?

 Our standard approach is to listen and support you to help resolve family matters around the table rather than in court, where possible.
 If court proceedings are necessary, we have the legal knowledge and expertise to achieve the right result; however, avoiding court is often better for all involved due to the additional time, stress and expense that typically comes with litigation.
 Most importantly, though, avoiding litigation is better for the most vulnerable family members to relationship breakdown and separation.
 Children can be deeply affected by divorce, including much later in life.
 The welfare of children is the primary concern in divorce and separation proceedings, including in the eyes of a Family Court Judge.

 Out of court routes offered by the firm include arbitration, mediation and collaborative law.